ajanata/PretendYoureXyzzy/README.md

  - Find your `pyx.properties` file
  - Set `pyx.server.discovery_enabled` to `true`
  - Set `pyx.server.discovery_address` to your external IP address or domain
- - Set `pyx.server.discovery_port` to the external port
+ - Set `pyx.server.discovery_port` to the external port+
+ - (Optional) Set `pyx.server.discovery_metrics` to the metrics base URL
  - Open the necessary ports on your router/firewall
  - Deploy!
-In a few minutes, if your configuration is correct, your server will appear [here](https://script.google.com/macros/s/AKfycbxaWVr4sEiivlmw_0WqNaYXyMwkZGoarBXcQ7HfZ3tJ53WFqogG/exec?op=list).
+In a few minutes, if your configuration is correct, your server will appear [here](http://discovery.pyx.gianlu.xyz/ListAll).